Ajay-2002-24/API-NUnit-Coverage/README.md

-# Category API with NUnit and Code Coverage
+# API with NUnit and Code Coverage

 A robust ASP.NET Core Web API for managing categories with complete CRUD operations, built using Entity Framework Code-First and automated migrations.
 Includes a comprehensive NUnit test suite and integrated code coverage reporting using Coverlet and ReportGenerator.